AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/analysis-modules/index.md

         - `03_notebook-to-visualize-data.Rmd`

 - [A script to run all code in the module](./running-a-module.md)
-    - If your module has multiple scripts or notebooks, we recommend adding a script (for example a `shell` script) to the top-level of your analysis module folder that will run all scripts in order.
+    - If your module has multiple scripts or notebooks, we recommend adding a script (for example a `shell` script) to the root of your analysis module folder that will run all scripts in order.
     - You can name this file, for example, `run_{module-name}.sh` and document how to run in the module's `README.md`
 - Additional environment files
     - When you [create a module](./creating-a-module.md), you can choose to include files that manage the module's software environment in the analysis module skeleton.